Finally, another local CTF. More writeups, more clout. :P

 This is a lot more straightforward compared to Welp2.0:

-We simply need to notice that the IV (initialization vector) which SHOULD be randomized is instead set to some constant value.
-THAT’S BAD.
+(initialization vector) which SHOULD be randomized is instead set to some constant value

 Wait why

-Notice on the diagram that the encryption and decryption protocols are largely similar, except that the positions of the ciphertext and plaintext are swapped.
+protocols are largely similar, except that the positions of the ciphertext

-Theoretically you COULD just feed the ciphertext into the service, but for whatever reason that didn’t go so well for me.
+into the service, but for whatever reason that didn’t go so well for me.

 Instead, I believe my solution is more intuitive:

-1. Send a dummy string of really long length.
+of really long length.
+XOR

-3. XOR the key with your flag ciphertext to retrieve flag!
+the key with your flag ciphertext to retrieve flag!

 The flag